Monastic Family of Bethlehem: Numerous alerts to the Catholic hierarchy

-In 2010, shocked by the attitude of the two prior generals, Sr. Isabelle and Bro.
-Silouane, the former prior general of the male branch, Bro.
-Patrick, personally delivered to the Congregation for the Doctrine of the Faith on January 8 "a forty-page document reporting the serious disorders" he had witnessed in the community.
+In 2010, shocked by the attitude of the two prior generals, Sr. Isabelle and Br.
+Silouane, the former prior general of the male branch, Br.
+Patrick, delivered to the Dicastery for the Doctrine of the Faith on January 8 a forty-page document "reporting the serious disorders" he had witnessed in the community.
 The document included an account of the suicide at the Camporeggiano monastery.
-Bro.
+Br.
 Patrick received no response from the Holy See.
-The Bethlehem Monastic Family, informed of his initiative, obtained his exclaustration in 2013 and sent him back in 2022.
+The Monastic Family of Bethlehem, informed of his initiative, obtained his exclaustration in 2013 and sent him back in 2022.

-At the end of October 2013, some forty victims of sectarian aberrations by new Catholic religious orders, including former members of the Bethlehem Monastic Family, launched an appeal to the French bishops at their plenary assembly in Lourdes.
+At the end of October 2013, some forty victims of sectarian aberrations by new Catholic religious institutes, including former members of the Bethlehem Monastic Family, launched an appeal to the French bishops at their plenary assembly in Lourdes.
 In 2014 and 2015, the Aide aux Victimes des dérives de mouvements Religieux en Europe et à leurs Familles association ("Support for victims of religious aberrations in Europe and their families") and the website L'envers du décor ("Behind the scenes") published a long series of testimonies reporting sectarian aberrations in the Bethlehem Monastic Family, including, on October 28, 2014, that of a former superior, Fabio Barbero, first assistant to the prior general of the male branch, Bro.
 Silouane.
 Barbero describes a "feeling of superiority and compulsive defiance toward the Church" resulting in "an apparent level in conformity with the Church and a secret hidden level".